 The Zoe app, which is easy to use, allows you to report whether or not you are feeling well and if you have had a test for COVID.
 This helps Kings College London monitor the spread and symptoms of the disease and give advice to government.

-There is a new question allowing any side effects of vaccination to be recorded.
-If you do not see this you will need to update the app.
+If you have had a jab there are new questions allowing you to enter the vaccine type and any side effects.
+If you do not see these questions you will need to update the app.

 NHS COVID-19 contact tracing app (England)

 Release of the long promised NHS COVID-19 contact tracing app for Apple and Android smartphones was announced on 24th September.

 The app provides a means for warning people who have unknowingly been in the presence of someone who has tested COVID positive